 Thu Mar 12 , 2015

 Lisa Phillips, journalism professor at SUNY New Paltz, promoted her book, “Unrequited: Women and Romantic Obsession,” by giving a reading on Tuesday, Feb.
-17. The reading was followed by questions and answers followed by a book signing at the end of the event.
-Below, the slideshow captures the event that […]
+17. The […]

 You May Like